ashenBlade/tpcon/README.md

 # TpCon

-tpcon - is a **CLI** tool to manage TpLink routers without using web interface
+tpcon - is a **CLI** tool for managing TpLink routers without using web interface

-You don't need web browser no more, just command line
+You don't need to use web browser anymore, just use command line

 <hr>